 Internal policy covers things like the terms of reference of committees, elections/referenda and how club and individual grants are awarded.

 External policy is all about what you guys think!
 The Constitution gives the student body power to set policy regarding the position of the Association on matters external to the Association.

 You can use a keyword search, but if you want to see all OUSA's external policies, put 'ALL' into the search box.
 For all internal policies, put 'internal'.

-The OUSA and Planet Media Dunedin Limited staff must meet good standards of personal behaviour.
-If any person believes staff have not met good standards then this is the process for complaint: click here to read more.
+The OUSA staff must meet good standards of personal behaviour.
+If any person believes staff have not met good standards and wish to lay a formal complaint, click here to download the procedure document.